anttiluode/PerceptionLab/README.md

 # Antti's Perception Laboratory (modular with node folder sepearate)

+EDIT: I added a autodependency installer that installs dependencies by extracting imports from nodes folder.
+I have not tried it at all.
+Claude wrote it..
+Could work, Could break your environment..
+Who knows.
+No guarantees.

 ![GUI](./anttis.png)

 Welcome to the Perception Laboratory, a professional, node-based interface for designing and running